Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Abstract

 \section{Abstract}

-Mixture models are a natural choice in many applications, but it can be difficult to place an apriori upper bound on the number of components.
-To circumvent this, investigators are turning increasingly to Dirichlet process mixture models (DPMMs) and, more generally, Pitman-Yor mixtures.
-These models are well suited to Bayesian density estimation.
-An interesting question is whether they can be turned to the problem of {\em classification} or {\em clustering}, which involves allocating observations to clusters.
-This is becoming increasingly widely used among investigators.
-This article considers the MAP (maximal posterior partition) clustering for the Gauss-Gauss DPM (where the cluster means have Gaussian distribution and, for each cluster, the observations within the cluster have Gaussian distribution; the number and sizes of the clusters generated according to a Chinese Restaurant Process).
-It is proved that the convex hulls of the clusters created by the MAP are pairwise `almost disjoint' (they may have at most one point in common).
-Let $n$ denote the number of data points.
-It is proved that, for each $R < \infty$ the size of the smallest cluster that intersects the ball of radius $R$ in the MAP is comparable with $n$ as $n \rightarrow \infty $.
-Consequently, the number of clusters that intersect the ball radius $R$ in the MAP for $R < \infty$ remains bounded as $n \rightarrow \infty$.
-Furthermore, if the data arises from independent identically distributed sampling from a given distribution $P$ with bounded support then the asymptotic MAP partition of the observation space maximises a function which has a straightforward expression; it is the difference between the variance of a linear transformation of the within-component means and the entropy of the partition.
+Mixture models are a natural choice in many applications, but it can be difficult to place an a priori upper bound on the number of components.
+To circumvent this, investigators are turning increasingly to Dirichlet process mixture models (DPMMs).
+It is therefore important to develop an understanding of the strengths and weaknesses of this approach.
+This work considers the MAP (maximum a posteriori) clustering for the Gaussian DPMM (where the cluster means have Gaussian distribution and, for each cluster, the observations within the cluster have Gaussian distribution).
+Some desirable properties of the MAP partition are proved: `almost disjointness' of the convex hulls of clusters (they may have at most one point in common) and (with natural assumptions) the comparability of sizes of those clusters that intersect any fixed ball with the number of observations (as the latter goes to infinity).
+Consequently, the number of such clusters remains bounded.
+Furthermore, if the data arises from independent identically distributed sampling from a given distribution with bounded support then the asymptotic MAP partition of the observation space maximises a function which has a straightforward expression, which depends only on the within-group covariance parameter.
+As the operator norm of this covariance parameter decreases, the number of clusters in the MAP partition becomes arbitrarily large, which may lead to the overestimation of the number of mixture components.

-The article gives examples which illustrate that mis-specification of the within-cluster variance can lead to a very misleading classification and hence this method should be treated with some caution.

 {\bf AMS Classification:} 62F15\\

 {\bf Keywords:} Dirichlet Process Mixture Models, Chinese Restaurant Process